 Deal to reduce consumer prices and boost trade

-On 21 September 2017, the EU and Canada provisionally implemented a long-awaited free trade agreement – the Comprehensive Economic and Trade Agreement, which the EU Parliament approved on 15 February 2017 after more than eight years of arduous, detailed negotiations.
+On 21 September 2017, the long-awaited free trade agreement between the EU and Canada, the Comprehensive Economic and Trade Agreement which the EU Parliament approved on 15 February 2017, provisionally came into force after more than eight years of arduous, detailed negotiations.

 The EU-Canada trade agreement CETA, as it is known, eliminates virtually all tariffs on imports between the two economies, harmonizes and reduces trade regulations and related structural barriers, and provides a mechanism to resolve disputes concerning, trade, investment, and other economic matters.
 The provisional nature of CETA means that certain parts have not yet been completely agreed; these parts relate to investment protection and the Investment Court System.
 The rest of the agreement, including tariff reduction and removal, has entered into force.

 Increasing sustainable production will call for concerted efforts

 The case study “Mussel Farming” has been investigated in the framework of the European project SUCCESS (Horizon 2020) along with other aquaculture case studies.
 This overview of the European mussel farming sector is based on a presentation given during the workshop at Cattolica (Italy) in May 2017 and relies on preliminary outputs of the project regarding this aquaculture sector.